nsider4/InventoryManager/README.md

 [![Version](https://jitpack.io/v/nsider4/InventoryManager.svg)](https://jitpack.io/#nsider4/InventoryManager)

 # Documentation
-You can view the full Documentation for this project at the following link:
+You can view the full documentation for this project at the following link:
 - [Documentation](https://nsider4.github.io/InventoryManager/)

 ---